ginasixt/Multilayer-Perceptron/README.md

    macro avg       0.73      0.57      0.60     50736
 weighted avg       0.84      0.87      0.84     50736
 ```

----
+- Precision (1.0): 57% of predicted diabetics were actually diabetic
+- Recall (1.0): Only 17% of actual diabetics were correctly detected
+- F1-Score: shows poor diabetic detection performance

+### Conclusion
-## The model still struggles with recall for diabetic cases.
+The model still struggles with recall for diabetic cases.
 This could be improved by:

-Adjusting class weights
-Balancing the dataset
-Trying more complex models or ensemble methods
+- Adding more layers or neurones, but with being aware for overfitting
+- Adding more iterations, watching the Loss Log
+- The dataset is unbalanced (more non-diabetics)
+   - Adjusting pos_weight in the loss function
+   - Oversampling of the minority class (SMOTE, RandomOverSampler)
+   - Using focal loss instead of BCE to focus on difficult cases
+- Using different optimizer like Adam and adjusting the learning rate
+- weigt decay or dropout